Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Companies that prefer using mobile phones for most communications.

-• Organizations looking for a month-to-month phone solution.
+• Organizations looking for a phone solution without an annual commitment.

-• Businesses with a complex tech stack in need of custom communications integrations.
+• Businesses with a complex tech stack in need of custom software integrations.

-• Companies that want to use a desktop app with an entry-level plan.
+• Companies that want to use a fully featured desktop app with an entry-level plan.

 • Large organizations that prioritize getting the most advanced features over ease of use and fast implementation.